ADVOCATING FOR SENIORS

-The California Senior Legislature has been working to improve the lives of California’s six million seniors since 1981.
-This nonpartisan organization has sponsored over 200 new laws helping seniors with financial abuse, health care, the Silver Alert program, and more.
-CSL members advocate diligently during the legislative session to have state lawmakers carry and support the CSL’s top State Legislative proposals It then tracks the progress of its legislative proposals through a series of monthly reports.
+The California Senior Legislature has been working to improve the lives of California’s seniors since 1981.
+This nonpartisan organization has sponsored over 200 new laws helping seniors with financial abuse, health care, transportation, housing, and more.
+CSL members advocate diligently during each legislative session to have state lawmakers carry and support the CSL’s top State Legislative proposals.
+It then tracks the progress of its legislative proposals through a series of monthly reports.

 CSL utilizes donations to support its advocacy efforts.
 Voluntary tax contributions via the Form 540 California Resident Income Tax Return as well as contributions made directly to CSL are the primary sources of donations to the CSL.
 Without these contributions, our state’s vulnerable elderly population could lose their strongest advocate.